Can we trust the evaluation on ChatGPT?: Introduction

-However, given that the ChatGPT is a \emph{closed} model without information about its training dataset and how it is currently being trained, there is an elephant in the room: \emph{how can we know whether ChatGPT has not been contaminated with the evaluation datasets?} Preventing data leakage (training-test contamination) is one of the most fundamental principles of machine learning because such leakage makes evaluation results unreliable.
+Preventing data leakage (training-test contamination) is one of the most fundamental principles of machine learning because such leakage makes evaluation results unreliable.
 It has been shown that LLMs can also be significantly affected by data leakage, both by the leakage of labels and even by the leakage of dataset without labels~\cite{min2022rethinking,brown2020language,gpt4}.
 Given that the ChatGPT's training datasets are unknown and that ChatGPT is constantly updated, partly based on human inputs from more than 100 million users via Reinforcement Learning from Human Feedback (RLHF)~\cite{chatgpt}, it is impossible to ascertain the lack of data leakage, especially for the datasets that have been on the internet.

 As far as it has been known, ChatGPT is trained in a three-step process.
-First, an initial LLM (GPT 3/3.5) is fine-tuned in a supervised manner on a dataset curated by asking hired human annotators to write what they think is the desired output to prompts submitted to the OpenAI API.~\footnote{Additional labeler-written prompts are included too.} Next, a set of prompts is sampled from a larger collection of prompts submitted to the OpenAI API.
+First, an initial LLM (GPT 3/3.5) is fine-tuned in a supervised manner on a dataset curated by asking hired human annotators to write what they think is the desired output to prompts submitted to the OpenAI API.\footnote{Additional labeler-written prompts are included too.} Next, a set of prompts is sampled from a larger collection of prompts submitted to the OpenAI API.
 For each prompt in this set, the LLM produces multiple responses, which are then ranked by human annotators who are asked to indicate their preferred response.
-The second step of the RLHF process then trains a reward model (RM) on this dataset of response-ranking pairs to mimic the human ranking.
+The second step then trains a reward model (RM) on this dataset of response-ranking pairs to mimic the human ranking.
 This step keeps the LLM frozen and solely trains the RM.
 Finally, the LLM is made to generate responses to a set of prompts, which were not included in the previous steps, but submitted to the OpenAI API nevertheless.
 The now-frozen RM is used as a reward function, and the LLM is further fine-tuned to maximize this reward using the Proximal Policy Optimization (PPO) algorithm~\cite{schulman2017proximal}.